sandialabs/InterSpec/InterSpec_resources/app_text/README.md

 At a minimum, you must add a version of `InterSpec.xml` for the new language - preferably translating all elements, but this isn't required.
 In the InterSpec app, the available languages (Help &rarr; Languages &rarr;) are populated according to which `InterSpec_xx-YY.xml` files are present.

-But in addition `InterSpec.xml` to You really should, at a minimum, modify:
+But in addition `InterSpec.xml` to you really should, at a minimum, modify:
     - `D3SpectrumDisplayDiv.xml`, `CompactFileManager.xml`, `ReferencePhotopeakDisplay.xml`, `PeakModel.xml`, `PeakInfoDisplay.xml`, `EnergyCalTool.xml`, `IsotopeSearchByEnergy.xml`
-This will translate the text seem in the application in its basic view, including all the tool-tabs that are open by default.
+This will translate the text seen in the application in its basic view, including all the tool-tabs that are open by default, so things will look consistent, until the user opens one of the specialized tools.

 ***